capaj/react-bound/README.md

 # react-bound
 a react HOC for binding inputs to a model.
 Model can be a POJO or a mobx observable.
-Inspired by angular form controller.

 It does the same thing as https://facebook.github.io/react/docs/two-way-binding-helpers.html.
 Links the value from your model to your inputs so that you don't have to wire up every single input manually.

 ## supported html tags